-- 1. More political parties should design measures to promote Roma women in elections, including quotas. - 2.
+- More political parties should design measures to promote minorities' participation, including Roma and Traveller women's, in elections, including through the inclusion of quotas.
+Quotas are a powerful tool to achieve better political representation.
+Member states should consider setting strong quota laws or parity systems (with high quota percentage, rank order rules, strict sanctions). - 2.
 Electoral systems and the geographical boundaries of electoral constituencies matter.
 Proportional electoral systems with closed lists have shown to increase women's political representation, and countries should consider switching to such systems. - 3.
 To promote minority participation, the legal threshold for parties under proportionate representation systems should be low enough. - 4.
-Voting mechanisms should be designed to provide the possibility for Roma women to be voted all over the country in those countries where the minorities are scattered. - 5.
-Quotas are a powerful tool to achieve better political representation.
-Member states should consider setting strong quota laws or parity systems (with high quota percentage, rank order rules, strict sanctions). - 6.
-Funding should be made available for Roma women who want to campaign in elections.
-In every country where there is a law regarding the use of election funding, financial resources should be available also to the Roma candidates in equal proportion. - 7.
-Measures should be put in place to encourage Roma women to enter the world of politics, through training, mentorship, career advising and peer networking. - 8.
-Political parties, international organisations, governmental and European representatives should train Roma women to stand for political office, by facilitating mentorship programmes for Roma women (utilising existing role models from within the Roma community and mainstream politicians), by supporting exchange of expertise between Roma women in politics but also with other women representing diverse community interests or the mainstream.
-Support should be given on longer-term and in consistent manner, building on experiences, which led to effective participation. - 9.
-International organisations, governments, civil society, practitioners and academics should invest in the capacity building of Roma women.
-In addition to designing specific initiatives, where needed, it is important to ensure that Roma women have access to capacity building initiatives that exist in the countries, as well as access to resources.
+Voting mechanisms should be designed to provide the possibility for Roma and Traveller women to be voted all over the country in those countries where the minorities are scattered. - 5.
+Funding should be made available for Roma and Traveller women who want to campaign in elections.
+In every country where there is a law regarding the use of election funding, financial resources should be available also to the Roma and Traveller candidates in equal proportion.